OttoStruve/muler/docs/tutorials/index.rst

    Masking and continuum flattening with specutils <Masking_and_flattening.ipynb>

-   Masking and continuum flattening with TelFit and Celeritè <Masking_and_flattening.ipynb>
+   Masking and continuum flattening with TelFit and Celeritè <Masking_and_flattening_plus.ipynb>